tauri-apps/tauri-docs/docs/guides/building/windows.md

 ### Downloaded Bootstrapper

 This is the default setting for building the Windows Installer.
-It downloads the bootstrapper and run it.
-Requires internet connection but results in a smaller installer size.
+It downloads the bootstrapper and runs it.
+Requires an internet connection but results in a smaller installer size.
 This is not recommended if you're going to be distributing to Windows 7.

 ```json title="tauri.config.json"
 {